-Emma Dennis (t be hosted by NLC)
+Emma Dennis (to be hosted by NLC)

 I have a deep interest in understanding people and the environment.
 It was a natural progression to pursue a degree in Anthropology, Sociology, and Geography with a focus on both the ‘static’ past and the ‘dynamic’ present of societies, and the intersection between people and the environment across diverse settings.